Introduction

 - Active Learning: You can receive instruction on driving techniques and aspects of the marine environment that you might not know on your own.

-- Exclusive Access: With a guide, it is possible to visit secret or less crowded places that would not be easy to find independently.
+- Exclusive Access: With a guide, you can visit secret or less-crowded places that wouldn't be easy to find independently.

 Free exploration: the advantages of navigating without a guide